FredHB/fredhb.github.io/docs/fred/index.md

         *Draft in preparation.*

         ???+ Summary
             <div> Recessions are periods in which the least productive firms in the economy exit, and as the economy recovers, they are replaced by new and more productive entrants.
 These *cleansing effects* imply that business cycles generate improvements in the average firm productivity.
 We argue that this is not sufficient to induce long-run gains in GDP and welfare.
-We show that these are driven by the intensity of *love-for-variety* in households' preferences.
+We show that these are driven by the intensity of *love-for-variety* in aggregate production.
 If the household has CES preferences, recessions do not bring about any improvement in GDP and welfare.
 If the economy features more *love-for-variety* than CES, the social planner finds it optimal to subsidize economic activity in recessions to avoid firm exit. </div>

     2.  **Capital Gains Taxation in Life and Death** <br>